 By Charlotte Sherston – Director of www.aussierelocation.com

 Boasting over 70 beaches, fabulous harbour views, a strong economy and a healthy employment rate, Sydney is a fabulous city to live in.
-However, living the dream on this side of the world is going to cost you – it was recently voted the 10th most expensive city for ex pats to live in according to Mercer’s annual Cost of Living survey.
-However, even the rising prices don’t seem to be deterring the 40,000 people who move here every year.
+However, living the dream on this side of the world is going to cost you – it was recently voted the 50th most expensive city for ex pats to live in according to Mercer’s annual Cost of Living survey.
+However, even the rising prices don’t seem to be deterring the 145,293 people who moved here in 2011-2016.
 If you are moving or thinking of moving and want to know what life will cost you here’s the low down:

 Accommodation: This is the one that will take the biggest chunk out of your income.
 If you want to rent in and around the CBD in the most desirable areas – Eastern Suburbs, Lower North Shore and Inner West (all with a 30 min max commute to CBD) here’s what you can expect to pay:

 Studio apartments start at $350 a week.
 1 bedroom apartments start at around $450 a week but up to $750 for executive style.
 2 bedroom apartments start at $550 for something very basic and closer to $850 for something smarter – or over a $1000 for executive style with water views.
 Good quality 2 bedroom houses start around $800.
 3 bedroom apartments start upwards of around $700 for something basic. $900+ starts getting better quality.
 A 4 bedroom house can set you back upwards of $1200.
 Parking, proximity to transport and being close to the beach tends to push the prices up.